Girish Sharma

 Girish Sharma (born 27 August 1985) is an Indian television presenter, event host, comedian and entertainer.
 Girish Sharma also known for his anchor training videos on YouTube.
 Sharma additionally won the Best Anchor in India Gold Award at the WeddingSutra Influencer Awards 2021.

 Personal life

-Girish Sharma was born in Yamunanagar, Haryana.
-His family hails from Biron Dewal Uttrakhand.His father died when he was in 10th class.
+Girish Sharma was born in Yamunanagar,Haryana.
+His family hails from Biron Dewal Uttrakhand.
+His father died when he was in 10th class.
 He did schooling from B D Senior Secondary School Ambala Cantt.

 Career

 Girish Sharma worked with zoOm TV as a Producer where he also appeared as zoom ki Guthhi in promotional video of Comedy nights with Kapil for zoOm TV.
-He started his YouTube channel of Anchoring Training Video.
+He started his YouTube channel of Anchoring Training Videos.